Webtation/Pamar/README.md

 ### Condition Object

+Unless otherwise specified, all conditions are checked against the input params.

 A single string is generally treated like an array with only a single string.

 As any parameter can have multiple values, a check for a single value returns true, if the value-list contains the value.